European-XFEL/EXtra-foam/docs/developer.rst

 .. note::

-   ssh to the Maxwell and online cluster with your own account, respectively, and launch **karaboFAI** there to double check the deployed version.
+   ssh to the Maxwell and online cluster with your own account, respectively, and launch **EXtra-foam** there to double check the deployed version.